Urbanism II - Urban Construction

 Language of instruction

-1. Introduction to problems with building cities
+1. Introduction to problems of the cities building

 2. Housing and residential complex – I